vsrinivas/fuchsia/bin/gdbserver/README.md

 - Support architectures other than x86-64
 - vRun should create the process (and, for now, flag an error if a process is already running)
+- user muscle memory will make them want to type "debugserver :7000 ..." instead of "debugserver 7000 ...", should stay consistent